This Week's Question: How do I get my business name out there?

 In the marketing world, the problem that you're solving is brand awareness.
 It's how do you get people to recognize and remember your business.
 We know that people are more likely to buy from a business that they're familiar with.
 If you're tired of being the best-kept secret, keep watching!

-Hi, I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+Hi, I'm Tom Malesic, founder and President, of EZMarketing, a marketing company in nearby Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 how do you build brand awareness?